-September 7 at 7 p.m. at the Winifred Moore Auditorium on the campus of Webster University, see the St. Louis premiere and only St. Louis showing of "Second Chances."
-This short film is one of 4 included in the documentary "On the Buddha's Path: Compassion In Action."
-Ticket prices are $8 and will benefit Laughing Bear Bakery.
-You can purchase tickets on-line and also preview the film here: Compassion In Action
+September 7 at 7 p.m. at the Winifred Moore Auditorium on the campus of Webster University, about 175 people watched the St. Louis premiere and only St. Louis showing of "Second Chances," 1 of 4 included in the documentary "On the Buddha's Path: Compassion In Action."
+Thank you to the Tzu Chi Foundation for including this documentary in their tribute series.
+The film continued on to Little Rock and from there to California.

 August 3rd on KWRH radio station, Kalen McAllister, founder of Laughing Bear Bakery and Buddhist Priest, and George Lombardi, retired Director for the Missouri Department of Corrections, spoke with Ellie Wharton about Laughing Bear Bakery, Restorative Justice and the factors that contribute to recidivism.
-A wonderful insider's view of the issues that impact on crime in our society
+A wonderful insider's view of the issues that impact on crime in our society.
+Click here to listen to that wonderful interview.

 Tuesday, July 24 - 6 p.m.to 8 p.m., TASTE OF LEBANON restaurant in the Central West End hosted Dining For Good.
 The free event benefited Laughing Bear Bakery.
 Special guest - guitarist Farshid Etniko Soltanshahi. was on hand to make the evening wonderful.
 Thank you to everyone who came out to support Laughing Bear Bakery - especially Michael and Emma Jaber, owners of Taste of Lebanon.